Urdu Wikipedia: Users and editors

 Urdu Wikipedia has approximately 320 contributors per month.
 Most users are from Pakistan, although there are many users from India as well.
 There are also notable users from Saudi Arabia.
 Much like the rest of Indic languages, Urdu suffers from an acute shortage of contributors due to various reasons.
 Ahmed Nisar, a contributor to Urdu Wikipedia from India, claims that some of the reasons are the preference of the people for English-language media, as well as the lack of Urdu-speaking experts which are well versed in various aspects of current affairs.

 Differences from Hindi Wikipedia

 Urdu and Modern Standard Hindi are considered to be standardized registers of the Hindustani language.
-The difference between Urdu and Hindi Wikipedia in terms of the content's language is majorly in their writing systems and the literary language from which each of the variety derives their non-colloquial vocabulary.
-Urdu is written in Nastaliq-style of the Perso-Arabic alphabet and derives a significant amount of formal vocabulary from Arabic, Persian and to a lesser extent from Turkish.
+The difference between Urdu and Hindi Wikipedia in terms of the content's language is mostly in their writing systems and the literary language from which each of the variety derives their non-colloquial vocabulary.
+Urdu is written in Nastaliq-style of the Perso-Arabic alphabet and derives a significant amount of formal vocabulary from Arabic, Persian and to a lesser extent from Turkic (Chagatai, etc.).
 Hindi is written in the standardized-Devanagari alphabet of the Nagari script and derives a significant amount of formal vocabulary from Sanskrit majorly in tatsama form.